2024-2025 Course Catalog

 Planning a course of study

-First-year students typically enroll in seven courses (two in fall, two in winter, and three in spring) in addition to the two-term First-Year Studies sequence.
+First-year students typically enroll in eight courses (two in fall, three in winter, and three in spring) in addition to First-Year Studies in fall term.
 Bachelor of Music students have fewer choices in the first year since they must also take music theory and private lessons.
-First-years should take courses that will help them plan their next three years of study by exploring possible majors and areas of interest while also trying new subjects.
+First-year students should take courses that will help them plan their next three years of study by exploring possible majors and areas of interest while also trying new subjects.
 Students interested in math, computer science, or natural sciences should take a math sequence the first year, while students interested in the humanities, social sciences, or arts should consider a language sequence.
 Students should also balance different types of courses each term, with no more than one lab course or intensive reading/writing course at a time.
 Some majors and pre-professional programs require that specific course sequences be started in the first year.
 And students may want to look ahead to off-campus programs and learn when these programs are offered and what, if any, coursework is required to participate in them.

 In the second year of study, sophomores continue to sample a variety of disciplines and satisfy general education requirements as they work toward declaring a major and finding an advisor in their major department who can help them plan their final two years of study.
 At this point, students might begin to pursue a minor, interdisciplinary area, or teacher certification.
 Finally, the sophomore year is an excellent time to plan for off-campus study (often undertaken in the junior year), to explore possible internships or summer research that places learning in context, and to begin considering postgraduate options such as graduate study, professional study, or the start of a career.